-Top lures for walleye in Idaho
+Top lures for walleye in Idaho this year

 Jigs with a variety of trailers and bait work well in virtually any depth water.
 When walleyes are shallow, spinnerbaits, small crankbaits and rip baits are the often very productive.
 As they move deeper, ice jigs and spoons are ideal for active walleye.
 Understanding the seasonal movements of walleyes can enhance your chances of selecting the right lures for conditions on local waters.

 The state record walleye was caught from Oakley Reservoir.

 Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.